libriciel/phpodt/README.md

-# What is php-odt?
+# What is phpodt?

-Php-odt is a php library that help you create an ODT (Open Document Text) file, partially compliant with the Oasis OpenDocument specifications v1.1.
+phpodt is a PHP library that help you create an ODT (Open Document Text) file, partially compliant with the Oasis OpenDocument specifications v1.1.

 It was initially developed by [_Issam RACHDI_ on SourceForge](https://sourceforge.net/projects/php-odt/) in 2014.

 # How it works?

 OpenDocument files, "odt" files for example, are actually ZIP archives.
-An odt file created with php-odt will have the following structure:
+An odt file created with phpodt will have the following structure:

 ```
 ODT file (ZIP archive)